dssjoblom/rails-ansible-stack/README.md

 The script will take some time to run, from 3 to 15 minutes usually.

-The environment is now properly setup, the next step is to set up app deployment.
+The environment is now properly set up, the next step is to set up app deployment.

 App deployment with Mina